Vatican Observatory

 The Vatican Observatory (Specola Vaticana) is an astronomical research and educational institution supported by the Holy See.
 Originally based in the Roman College of Rome, the Observatory is now headquartered in Castel Gandolfo, Italy and operates a telescope at the Mount Graham International Observatory in the United States.

-The Director of the Observatory is Brother Guy Consolmagno, an American Jesuit.
-In 2008, the Templeton Prize was awarded to cosmologist Fr.
-Michał Heller, a Vatican Observatory Adjunct Scholar.
-In 2010, the George Van Biesbroeck Prize was awarded to former observatory director, the American Jesuit, Fr.
-George Coyne.

 History

 The Church has had a long-standing interest in astronomy, due to the astronomical basis of the calendar by which holy days and Easter are determined.
 For instance, the Gregorian Calendar, promulgated in 1582 by Pope Gregory XIII, was developed by Aloysius Lilius and later modified by Christoph Clavius at the Collegio Romano from astronomical data.
 The Gregorian Tower was completed in 1580 for his purpose, designed by Bolognese architect Ottaviano Nonni.

 In the 18th century, the Papacy actively supported astronomy, establishing the Observatory of the Roman College in 1774.
 In 1787–1789, the Specola Vaticana in the Tower of the Winds within the Vatican was established under the direction of Msgr.
 Filippo Luigi Gilii (1756–1821).
 When Msgr.
 Gilii died, the Specola was closed down because it was inconvenient for students in the city because the dome of St. Peter's obstructed its view.
 Its instruments were transferred to the College Observatory.
 A third facility, the Observatory of the Capitol, was operated from 1827 to 1870.

 Father Angelo Secchi SJ relocated the College Observatory to the top of Sant'Ignazio di Loyola a Campo Marzio (Church of St. Ignatius in Rome).
 In 1870, with the capture of Rome, the College Observatory fell into the hands of the Italian Government.
 Out of respect for his work, however, Father Secchi was permitted to continue using the Observatory.
 After Secchi's death in 1878 the Observatory was nationalized by the Italian government and renamed the Regio Osservatorio al Collegio Romano ("Royal Observatory at the Roman College"), ending astronomical research in the Vatican.

 In 1891, however, Pope Leo XIII issued a Motu proprio re-founding the Specola Vaticana (Vatican Observatory) and a new observatory was built on the walls at the edge of the Vatican.
 The new Vatican Observatory remained there for the next forty years.